6 Reasons Why Employee Development Programs Are So Important—And How to Execute Them Well

 Chris Coffman

-Chris is VP Product for Bridge.
+Chris is VP Product & Engineering for Bridge.
 Prior to joining Bridge in 2019, Chris led Product Management, Project Management, and UX for Rosetta Stone’s global language-learning business.
 Chris has over a decade of experience leading and coaching product teams.
 He began his career in venture capital and consulting, in the Silicon Valley and in Europe.
 Chris holds a BA from Dartmouth College and an MBA from the University of Washington.

 Table of Contents